JUMP was an exciting, brand-new festival from Waltham Forest Council that considered the importance of play, for adults as well as children.

-At the heart of the festival will be the Waltham Forest Games Market on Saturday 25 September: a day-long event featuring performances, drop-in games including Verbal Kabaddi by Thukral & Tagra, hula-hooping with Maz, a penalty shoot-out with a twist, and stalls selling board games, role-playing games, piñatas, toys and food.
+At the heart of the festival was the Waltham Forest Games Market on Saturday 25 September: a day-long event featuring performances, drop-in games including Verbal Kabaddi by Thukral & Tagra, hula-hooping with Maz, a penalty shoot-out with a twist, and stalls selling board games, role-playing games, piñatas, toys and food.

 JUMP is a project by the Waltham Forest Culture Team, supported by: